Developer Guide

 - The data files can be found in the

-folder of the repository, and are named accordingly to the name of the address books in your application (For instance, if you have an address book that’s calledYoung Adults
+datafolder of the repository, and are named accordingly to the name of the address books in your application (For instance, if you have an address book that’s calledYoung Adults, there will be a JSON file calledYoung Adults.jsonin the data folder).
+Remove theclientIdfor one of the clients in the corrupted data file, and restart the application

 Expected: LeadsForce should display an empty client list for the address book with the same name as the corrupted data file.